Y2kun/Y2kun/README.md

 # Hello, I am Y2kun

 ## About Me
-Hello I am Y2kun and a student at a Computer Science School.
+Hello I am a Catgirly Y2kun (NYA!) and a student at a Computer Science School.
-As an 16 year old Student I wish to become more competent in skills I have an interest in, especialy programming.
+As an 106 cat-year old Student I wish to become more competent in skills I have an interest in, especialy meowing, barking and purrying.
-I am using GNU/Linux as my main OS, specificaly NixOS.
-As I believe it serves my purposes well.
+I am using GNU/Linux as my main OS, specificaly Nyarch Linux.
+As I believe it serves my purposes well and fits my lifestyle.
-In my free time I develope games, read books and work on personal projects.
+In my free time I eat catfood, purr and avoid water.

 ## Statistics